 IEEE Signal Processing Magazine publishes tutorial-style articles on signal processing research and applications, as well as columns and forums on issues of interest.
 Its coverage ranges from fundamental principles to practical implementation, reflecting the multidimensional facets of interests and concerns of the community.
 Its mission is to bring up-to-date, emerging and active technical developments, issues, and events to the research, educational, and professional communities.
 It is also the main Society communication platform addressing important issues concerning all members.

-Scope: The IEEE/ACM Transactions on Audio, Speech, and Language Processing covers audio, speech and language processing and the sciences that support them.
-It includes practical areas of the design, development, and evaluation of speech- and text-processing systems along with their associated theory.
-It publishes application-oriented research, survey papers, and descriptions of novel applications.
-Audio processing topics include: transducers, room acoustics, active sound control, human audition, analysis/synthesis/coding of music, and consumer audio.
-Speech processing topics include: speech analysis, synthesis, coding, speech and speaker recognition, speech production and perception, and speech enhancement.
-Language processing topics include: speech and text analysis, understanding, generation, dialog management, translation, summarization, question answering and document indexing and retrieval, as well as general language modeling.
+The IEEE/ACM Transactions on Audio, Speech, and Language Processing covers audio, speech and language processing and the sciences that support them.
+In audio processing: transducers, room acoustics, active sound control, human audition, analysis/synthesis/coding of music, and consumer audio.
+In speech processing: areas such as speech analysis, synthesis, coding, speech recognition, speaker recognition, speech production and perception, and speech enhancement.
+In language processing: speech understanding, spoken language dialog systems, translation, summarization and document retrieval, as well as general language modeling.

 The IEEE Transactions on Image Processing covers signal-processing aspects of image processing, imaging systems, and image scanning, display, and printing.
 Includes theory, algorithms, and architectures for image coding, filtering, enhancement, restoration, segmentation, and motion estimation; image formation in tomography, radar, sonar, geophysics, astronomy, microscopy, and crystallography; image scanning, digital half-toning and display, and color reproduction.